 You could volunteer for one of LUU's student-led volunteering societies, volunteer in the local community with one of LUU's community projects, search for opportunities with local charities and community groups via the University's Volunteering Hub or, volunteering project!

 As you can see, there are loads of different ways that students at the University of Leeds can get involved in volunteering with a diverse range of opportunities available to suit your interests, needs, skills and availabilities.
 If you aren't sure about volunteering, you could try it out first by checking out our 'Give it a Go' programme which will feature some opportunities.

-To find out more about volunteering, see the tabs above or come and visit the Opportunities Office on level two of the Union building.
-We are open every weekday during term time between 10.00pm and 5.00pm.
+To find out more about volunteering, see the tabs above or come and visit the Student Activities Office on level one of the Union building.
+We are open every weekday during term time between 9.30am and 4.30pm.